lqc/thinkcspy/source/linked_lists.rst

 Invariants
 ----------

-Some lists are well formed ; others are not.
+Some lists are well formed; others are not.
 For example, if a list contains a loop, it will cause many of our methods to crash, so we might want to require that lists contain no loops.
 Another requirement is that the ``length`` value in the ``LinkedList`` object should be equal to the actual number of nodes in